Baronius Press

 Baronius Press is a traditional Catholic book publisher.
-It was founded in London, in 2002 by former St Austin Press editor Ashley Paver and other young Catholics who had previously worked in publishing and printing.
+It was founded in London, in 2002 by Ashley Paver and other young Catholics who had previously worked in publishing and printing.
 The press takes its name from the cardinal Cesare Baronius, a Neapolitan ecclesiastical historian who lived from 1538 to 1607.
 Its logo is a biretta, which together with a cassock forms the traditional image of a Catholic priest.

 History and publications

 The original objective of Baronius Press was to raise the quality of traditional Catholic books in order to make them more appealing to a wider audience.
 Baronius Press aimed to achieve this goal by retypesetting classic Catholic books (rather than republishing facsimiles) and binding them using high quality coverings such as leather.
 The advantages of retypesetting are clearer text and the ability to use modern layouts.

 The first publication of the Baronius Press was a new edition of the Douay–Rheims Bible.
 This was significant because no digitally typeset edition had been previously released.
 A pocket edition and a Psalms and New Testament edition followed, and, in 2007, a giant size format was added to the range.
 In 2008, their range of Bibles was expanded by a parallel Douay–Rheims / Clementine Vulgate, which includes the appendix to the Old Testament which contains the Prayer of Manasseh, 3 Esdras, and 4 Esdras.

 In 2004, Baronius Press published a new 1962 missal in cooperation with the Priestly Fraternity of St. Peter, bearing an imprimatur from Bishop Fabian Wendelin Bruskewitz, for use at the traditional Roman mass.
 This was the first missal intended for use at the traditional mass with an imprimatur to be published in more than 35 years.
 A new edition coinciding with Pope Benedict XVI's 2007 motu proprio Summorum Pontificum was named the Motu Proprio edition of the 1962 Missal.
 It was noted in several Catholic newspapers and journals that it is currently the only 1962 Missal being published with a valid imprimatur.